• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Last Updated January 11, 2022
+Last Updated January 6, 2025

-Finding thing things to do in an Edmonton winter may seem an impossible task!
+Finding outside things to do in an Edmonton winter may seem an impossible task!
 With temperatures that may plummet well below -30°C and hover there mercilessly until spring, Edmonton can chill the heart of even the most hot-blooded winter warrior.

 Edmonton from above in Winter